jdorn/json-editor/README.md

 ### Optional Requirements

+*  A javascript template engine for macro support (Mustache, Underscore, Hogan, Handlebars, Swig, or EJS)
 *  A compatible CSS Framework for styling (bootstrap 2, bootstrap 3, or jQueryUI)
-*  jQueryUI Sortable to enable drag and drop re-ordering of array elements
-*  HTML5 Input polyfills for older browser support
-*  A javascript templating engine to enable template macros (see below)

 Usage
 --------------